Markov semigroups with hypocoercive-type generator in Infinite Dimensions: Ergodicity and Smoothing: Ergodic properties of the infinite dimensional semigroup

-First of all we note that in the general case for which the semigroup was constructed in Section 3, and the Lie algebra is stratified for each $x\in\ZZ^d$ with the corresponding dilation generator $D_x$, one can show the following result.
+We begin this section by a result for the semigroup constructed in Section \ref{S.3:Infinite dimensional semigroups}, in the case where the Lie algebra is stratified (see Remark \ref{rem3.1}) for each $x\in\ZZ^d$, and equipped with a dilation generator $D_x$.
+In the remainder of this section, we will denote